truid-app/client-integration/README.md

 Start the example app

-Ensure example-app/.env is pointing to `localhost`
+Look in example-app/.env and ensure it correct:
 ```
 EXAMPLE_DOMAIN=http://localhost:8080
 ```